SenseLogic/VISTA/README.md

 ## Goals

-*   Minimalistic : provides the most used features
+*   Modular : just include what you actually use
-*   Compact : simple but efficient algorithms
+*   Compact : simple yet efficient algorithms
-*   Modular : only integrate the parts you need
-*   Simple : just include the minified scripts
+*   Simple : simply include the minified scripts

 ## Features